abdussamad123/Popular-Movie/README.md

 + Windows, Linux, MacOS.

 ## Project Description
-This is an popular movie app which show the details of the movies and user can scroll the movies.
+This is an popular movie app which show the details of the movies and user can scroll the movies from cache(Room) and remote.

 ## Note
  APK is added in APK folder